-The College of Arts and Science Study Abroad Office is committed to becoming a more globally connected community for our students and to grow our international reputation through our students – our greatest ambassadors.
+The College of Arts and Science Study Abroad Office is committed to creating a more globally connected community for our students and growing our international reputation through our students—our greatest ambassadors.

-In addition to creating and offering study abroad opportunities for students, the Study Abroad Office also provides support to departments, interdisciplinary programs, and faculty members in furthering the College of Arts and Science’s internationalization priorities for research, teaching, and community service learning as identified in Think Big, Be Bold 2025.
+In addition to creating and offering study abroad opportunities for students, the Study Abroad Office also provides support to departments, interdisciplinary programs, and faculty members in furthering the College of Arts and Science’s internationalization priorities for research, teaching, and community service learning as identified in Think Big, Be Bold, the college's plan to 2025.